miguex255/IA_in_Software_Engineering/Individual_Assessment_1/README.md

     * For Linux users, run the following command:
      ```bash
         ./run.sh
     ```
-* Then the proccess will finished when you see the following message:
+* Then, the process will be completed when the following message appears:
     ```bash
     Serving Flask app 'main'
     Debug mode: off